 Pressure reducers are installed in hose or pipe systems to regulate the pressure in the system.
 Even if different pressures are acting on the inlet side, the pressure on the outlet side is not exceeded thanks to a pressure reducer.
 If the CO2 cylinder is connected directly to the tap, too high a pressure can cause the barrel to burst.
 Therefore pressure reducers ensure safety when tapping beer.

-pressure reducer for CO2
+Gas regulator for CO2

-Pressure reducers for CO2 are available for tapping systems with 3 or 7 bar.
+Gas regulator for CO2 are available for tapping systems with 3 or 7 bar.
 The pressure valve is connected directly to the CO2 cylinder.
 A bottle content manometer indicates a range between 0 and 250 bar.
 This also makes it easy to see when the CO2 is running low.
 A pressure reducer also includes a safety valve and a stopcock.
 Pressure reducers should only be purchased from approved specialist dealers in tested quality.
 In order to be able to adjust pressure reducers correctly, the operating pressure of the dispensing system must be known.

 The beer itself contains carbon dioxide due to the fermentation process.
 CO2 pressure now helps to transport it first into the barrel and later from the barrel to the tapping plant and thus into the glass.
 If the pressure is too low, the carbon dioxide escapes from the beer in the beer line and there is only foam in the beer glass.
 For smaller kegs such as the 5-liter party keg, a small pressure reducer is ideal, which ensures pressure equalization and thus safety even at a low bar pressure.